Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

-seldom if ever happens within a program, and instead happens *across* “programs”: different “programs”, different “versions” of the same “program”, different “deployments” of a same “application”, different “configurations”, used by different people, or at times by the same developer in different roles at different times, etc.
+seldom if ever happens within a program, and instead happens *across* “programs”: different “programs”, different “versions” of the same “program”, different “deployments” of a same “application”, different “configurations”, used by different people, or by the same developer in different roles at different times, etc.
 In any given internal state of a program as seen by a language processor or evaluator, the modularity is devoid of such abstraction;
 modularity takes place externally to the language,